 Mother Of Pearl Clouds: Explaining The Appearance Of Nacreous Clouds

-Nacreous or mother of pearl clouds are polar stratospheric clouds occurring in the stratosphere shortly after sunset in locations near the Arctic Circle.
-The rare meteorological phenomenon, mostly limited to polar regions, is identified by its unique display of iridescent colors and patterns.
+Nacreous or mother of pearl clouds are polar stratospheric clouds occurring in the lower stratosphere shortly after sunset in locations near the Arctic Circle.
+This rare meteorological phenomenon, mostly limited to polar regions, is identified by its unique display of iridescent colors and patterns.

 This phenomenon is also known as mother of pearl clouds, a sporadic cloud formation that appears in regions within and bordering the Arctic Circle.
 These clouds are more commonly known as nacreous clouds.